uabrc/uabrc.github.io/docs/data_management/lts/tutorial/individual_lts_tutorial.md

 When creating a bucket, it is important to be aware of name uniqueness and naming conventions.
 For detailed information on bucket naming, please refer to our documentation on [valid bucket names in LTS](../lts_faq.md) and [avoiding duplicate names for buckets](../index.md/#avoiding-duplicate-names-for-buckets).

 If you try to create a bucket with `s3cmd mb` with the name that already exists within your namespace, the system will report success without making any changes.
 For example, if you run `s3cmd mb s3://existing-bucket-name` and that bucket name is already taken in your namespace, the command will complete successfully without creating a new bucket and showing an error.
 However, if you try to create a bucket with a name that is already used in someone else’s namespace, you will receive a `409 (BucketAlreadyExists)` error.
-To avoid receiving the `BucketAlreadyExists` error and ensure you create a unique bucket within your namespace, use s3cmd ls to check existing buckets and choose a different name based on this check.
-Follow the [avoiding duplicate names for buckets](../index.md/#avoiding-duplicate-names-for-buckets) guide to successfully create your bucket and maintain bucket uniqueness.
+To create a unique bucket within your namespace, first use `s3cmd ls` to list existing buckets and choose a name that is not already in use.
+To avoid the `409 (BucketAlreadyExists)` error and ensure your bucket name is unique, follow the [avoiding duplicate names for buckets](../index.md/#avoiding-duplicate-names-for-buckets) guide.
+This will help you create your bucket successfully and maintain its uniqueness.

 ### Managing Buckets